vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/verify_omnia_service.rst

 Step 6: Verify the status of Omnia Core Container Service and associated services
 =================================================================================
-After deploying the Omnai Core Container, you can verify that the Omnia core service and its dependent services are running correctly.
+After deploying the Omnia Core Container, you can verify that the Omnia core service and its dependent services are running correctly.

 1. Run the following command to check the status of the OMNIA Core service: